ColetteChang/colettechang.github.io/_posts/2025-05-11-dating-app-advice-for-real-love.md

 ### 4. Don’t doubt the process—but don’t rely on it entirely.

-I used to ask myself all the time: Can I really meet the right person through an app?
+I used to ask myself all the time, "Can I really meet the right person through an app?"
 But then I realized—even I’m on the app.
 So why wouldn’t my Mr. Right be, too?
 The truth is, a lot of us are just trying our best to find connection in a digital world.
 That said, don’t put all your hopes into swiping.
 Stay open to the people you meet in real life—at events, through friends, or during everyday moments.
 Love isn’t only online.

 ---